Buyer side Guide

 Creating line item

-To create an RTB line item, you have to use https://api.adform.com/Services/RTBActivity/v20141111/Activities POST endpoint, while also providing your authentication ticket in the header.
+To create an RTB line item, you have to use https://api.adform.com/Services/RTBActivity/v20141111/Activities POST endpoint, while also providing your access token in the "Authorization" header.

 Here is an example of an RTB line item creation: